Analysis | 4 takeaways from the final 2020 presidential debate

 4. A better debate

-The format changes, which included the candidates being muted as the other was allowed to spend two minutes initially responding to a question, were contentious.
+The format changes, which included muting one candidate as the other was spent two minutes initially responding to a question, were contentious.
 Trump and his allies also built up the debate by repeatedly attacking moderator Kristen Welker for allegedly be being biased against him.

 But it all worked.
-There were many fewer interruptions — perhaps because Trump recognized it didn’t really work for him last time, but also because of the changes — and there was much more of a substantive exchange on the issues.
+There were many fewer interruptions — perhaps because Trump recognized it didn’t really work for him last time, but also because of the changes — and there was far more substantive exchange on the issues.
 Welker moved things along frequently, allowing many different topics to get discussed.

 It was far from the dumpster fire that the last debate was.
+Even Trump seemed to appreciate it.

-“So far,” Trump told NBC News’s Welker about halfway through the debate, “I respect very much the way you’re handling this.”
+“So far,” Trump told Welker about halfway through the debate, “I respect very much the way you’re handling this.”